-In my efforts to step away from the grocery store cookie and cracker aisle, I’ve been experimenting with baking more stuff myself at home.
+Over the years, in my efforts to step away from the grocery store cookie and cracker aisle and lean on more real food, I’ve been experimenting with baking more stuff myself at home.
 Sure, they still have sugar, but I can better control what we eat when I make it from scratch.

-This recipe was declared a winner by everyone in the family.
-A little too much so, as I was barely able to get any in the freezer to enjoy later.
+This recipe has been declared a sure-fire winner by everyone in the family.
+A little too much so, as I am barely able to get any in the freezer to enjoy later.
 I recommend doubling the batch so that you have some to eat now and some to enjoy later.

 - Freeze the dough in a plastic container or freezer bag.
 Thaw and bake as normal.

 - Flash freeze the dough balls and store in a freezer bag.
 Then, place as many as you want to cook on a tray and bake from frozen.
 Increase your baking time accordingly to account for frozen cookies.